samwong0127/titanic/README.md

 **Aim**: To use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.

 This is the repo of the contruction of ML models for the competition. *data* folder contains the test and train data given. *predictions* folder contains the predictions on test data by different models and entries. *titanic- one-hot encoding.ipynb* is the Jupyter Notebook for a small EDA, feature extraction, feature engineering, and training of ML models.
+It also contains my thinking process and draft of training

+### This repo is finialised on 12th Aug, 2022.
+My final notebook can be seen on https://www.kaggle.com/code/samwong127/titanic/notebook or *titanic.ipynb*.

 ### Prediction Diary